 Your doctor will start you off at a low dose of your medicine and this is increased up to a suitable dosage and taken for sufficient duration until you obtain noticeable pain relief (or experience severe side effects).
+This procedure of increasing the dose step by step while monitoring the effect is called 'titrating the dose'.
 If there is insufficient pain relief or troublesome side effects, the drug will be stopped.
-Your doctor is likely to gradually wean you off the medication over several weeks in order to avoid potential sudden withdrawal effects.
+Your doctor is likely to gradually wean you off the medication over several weeks, in order to avoid potential sudden withdrawal effects.
 If you get partial, but inadequate pain relief, sometimes your doctor will add in another different drug, because 'combination' therapy can be more effective for pain than single drug therapy.
-However, you have an increased risk of side effects when you take more drugs.
+However, there is an increased risk of side effects when more drugs are taken.

-Once you are on the right dose and drug, then you may continue on the medication indefinitely.
+Once you are on the right dose and drug combination, then you may continue on the medication indefinitely.
 However, this should always be reviewed by you and your doctor, every three to six months.
 It may be that you decide the medications are no longer helping enough, or that you are now experiencing problematic side effects.
 In this case you should wean yourself off the medications gradually (one at a time) to ensure they are still benefitting you.

 Most doctors agree that medication for chronic pain should be taken regularly 'round the clock' rather than 'as required' for breakthrough pain.
 It is easier to keep pain at bay rather than trying to chase it after it has been allowed to get out of control.